-- (a) Agriculturally zoned land that is pursuing a new agricultural use through the Agricultural Notice of Clearing process and that adjoins state-designated aquatic preserves and associated wetlands and natural tributaries (see section 33-1003) must preserve or create a 50-foot-wide native vegetated conservation buffer area between all agricultural lands and the natural waterbody and associated wetlands.
-A certified sketch showing the formal wetlands jurisdictional determination must be submitted for review during the notice of clearing process if the agricultural land contains wetlands that adjoin an aquatic preserve. - (b) The purpose of this conservation buffer is to capture or slow the movement of sediments, fertilizers, pesticides, pathogens, and heavy metals that may be concentrated in stormwater runoff and to allow for increased biodiversity and improved wildlife habitat.
+- (a) Agriculturally zoned land that is pursuing a new agricultural use through the Agricultural Notice of Clearing process that adjoins state-designated aquatic preserves and associated wetlands and natural tributaries (see section 33-1003) must preserve or create a 50-foot-wide native vegetated conservation buffer area between all agricultural lands and the natural waterbody and associated wetlands. - (b) The purpose of this conservation buffer is to capture or slow the movement of sediments, fertilizers, pesticides, pathogens, and heavy metals that may be concentrated in stormwater runoff and to allow for increased biodiversity and improved wildlife habitat.

-- (1) Existing native vegetation within the 50-foot buffer must be preserved.
-If existing native vegetation is removed, it must be replaced using the restoration standards in section 14-384. - (2) Non-native vegetation may be removed from the 50-foot buffer utilizing hand removal methods.
-A specific mechanical removal method may also be approved in writing by the division of Environmental Sciences staff. - (3) A maintenance plan must be provided to remove and control the reentry of invasive exotic vegetation. - (4) Planting of native vegetation is allowed within the 50-foot buffer.
-If no native vegetation exists within the buffer, then 3-gallon South Florida slash pine, longleaf pine or native oaks trees must be planted on 20-foot centers within 3 years of the recording of the Agricultural Notice of Clearing. - (c) Stormwater runoff that is discharged through this conservation buffer must be routed through an indirect discharge such as an overflow or spreader swale or similar conveyance of a sufficient dimensions to reduce discharge velocities to historic rates or rates less than two feet per second.
-The design of such indirect discharges must be certified as meeting this requirement by a professional engineer duly registered and licensed by the state.
+- (c) Existing native vegetation within the 50-foot buffer must be preserved.
+If existing native vegetation is removed, it must be replaced using the restoration standards in section 14-384. - (d) Non-native vegetation must be removed from the 50-foot buffer utilizing hand removal methods.
+A specific mechanical removal method may also be approved in writing by the division of Environmental Sciences staff - (e) Planting of native vegetation indigenous to Pine Island is allowed within the 50-foot buffer.
+If no native vegetation exists within the buffer, then 3-gallon South Florida slash pine, longleaf pine or native oaks trees must be planted on 20-foot centers within 3 years of the recording of the Agricultural Notice of Clearing and with a guarantee 80% survivability for a period of 5 years. - (f) No other grading, excavating, or filing is allowed within the 50-foot buffer. - (g) These conservation buffer regulations will not be construed in a manner that violates the Agricultural Lands and Practices Act, F.S. § 163.3162, or the Florida Right-to-Farm Act, F.S. § 823.14. - (h) The Agricultural Notice of Clearing recorded in the official records of Lee County must include a description of the 50-foot wide buffer that is sufficient to allow a reasonable person to know the location, extent and boundary of the buffer area to be preserved.